 Top Tip: Visiting the park is free!
 There is no admission fee for visitors to walk around the mounds and see the artistic relics in the on-site museum.

 #2 Explore the Adena Mansion and Gardens

-Exploring the Adena Mansion and Gardens is one of the Best Things To Do Chillicothe, Ohio.
+Exploring the Adena Mansion and Gardens Historic Site is one of the Best Things To Do Chillicothe, Ohio.
 Thomas Worthington – the 6th Ohio governor and former US Senator – built the home in the early 1800s as a residence for his family.

 The historic site has been beautifully restored – and many original furnishings are displayed inside the home.
 Visitors can tour the home (for a fee) and explore the grounds, which includes five original buildings and formal gardens.

 Top Tip: From an overlook on the property, guests can peer through a clearing in the trees to view the landscape that provided inspiration for the Great Seal of the State of Ohio.